alexwlchan/alexwlchan.net/src/_drafts/a-remote-controlled-oven-is-a-safety-nightmare.md

 [exercises]: https://orgdesignfordesignorgs.com/2018/05/15/design-exercises-are-a-bad-interviewing-practice/

 When I saw this oven, my first thought was: *how would a terrible flatmate misuse this oven?*
-This is a topic [I've written about in the past][assume_worst_intent] -- even if our product or service is bug-free, a malicious or abusive user could still use it to hurt someone.
+This is a topic [I've written about in the past][assume_worst_intent] -- even if a product or service is bug-free, a malicious or abusive user could still use it to hurt someone.
 We should always design with abusive personas in mind, and consider how the things we build might be weaponised.

 [assume_worst_intent]: /2018/09/assume-worst-intent/